 In partnership with the Institute on Ethnicity, Culture, and the Modern Experience and The John Cotton Dana Library, both at Rutgers University-Newark, the Project’s aim is to survey and describe collections of papers of individuals and families; records of government agencies, organizations, and businesses; photographs; film; and audio collections covering all aspects and from all periods of Newark history.

 Project Director Gail Malmgreen and her colleagues have searched widely, from well-known records to material that has never been catalogued before.
-They have surveyed in person about 100 repositories in Newark, elsewhere in New Jersey, New York City, Philadelphia, and Washington, DC.
+They have surveyed in person more than 100 repositories in Newark, New York City, Philadelphia, Washington, and elsewhere.
 They have also described hundreds more Newark-related collections from repositories throughout the country based on microfilmed or digitized material and online guides.

 Now you can locate primary source materials from many repositories and many periods—from the minutes of 17th-century town meetings, to little-known Civil War and World War I letters, oral histories, theater scrapbooks, ethnic and women’s history collections, and photographs depicting every aspect of Newark life from the 1860s to the 2000s—in one place.